joshua-m-david/jerichoencryption/README.md

 - All existing unit tests must still pass and the program must still be fully functional.

 Road map / To do list:
-- Encrypt the one-time pad storage text file before exporting for transit and at all times inside the local database. (v1.4)
+- Encrypt the one-time pad storage text file before exporting for transit and at all times inside the local database. (v1.5)
-- Allow users to include their own entropy from their own trusted TRNG. (v1.4)
-- Convert to single page app. (v1.4)
+- Convert to single page app. (v1.5)
-- Tablet and mobile phone support (Firefox and Chrome on Android). (v1.4)
+- Tablet and mobile phone support (Firefox and Chrome on Android). (v1.5)
-- Optimise code so all CPU intensive processing is done inside HTML5 web workers (1.4)
+- Optimise code so all CPU intensive processing is done inside HTML5 web workers (1.5)
-- Shorten message length to 50 bytes and allow long messages to be automatically split into multiple OTPs
+- Shorten message length to 50 bytes and allow long messages to be automatically split into multiple OTPs (future)
-- UTF-8 support to support multiple languages. (v1.5)
+- UTF-8 support to support multiple languages. (future)
-- Mobile phone support (Firefox OS). (v1.5)
+- Mobile phone support (Firefox OS). (future)
 - Build into Firefox and/or Chromium extension. (future)

 Setting up the development environment: